SyneRBI/SIRF/doc/SIRFLongTermPlan.md

 - <https://github.com/SyneRBI/SIRF/milestones>
 - <https://github.com/SyneRBI/SyneRBI_VM/milestones>

-Descriptions on past releases are not necessarily complete.
+Descriptions on past releases are not complete.
 Check our [../CHANGES.md](CHANGES.md) for more information.

 # SIRF 0.9